SapienzaNLP/nounatlas/README.md

 [https://frameatlas.org](https://frameatlas.org)

-Download the latest version of our resource in the [Download](https://frameatlas.org/download) section.
+Check out the latest version of our resource in the [Download](https://frameatlas.org/download) section.

 ## Using the NounAtlas Model